Using Panopto in Your Teaching - Faculty

 - Turn editing on

-- Scroll all of the way to the bottom of the column on the left and select "Add a block" (this option will not appear unless you are on your course page and have turned editing on)
+- Scroll to the bottom of the column on the left and select "Add a block" (this option will not appear unless you are on your course page and have turned editing on)

 - Choose Panopto from the list of choices